Thue/rfwadmin/README.md

 rfwadmin
 ========

 A web and/or command line interface for controlling a MineCraft server, optimized for quickly restarting with custom maps such as Race For Wool (RFW).
+It requires a Linux server.

 To install
 ----------